Young adult with orange jumper smiling

 I'm an employer, how do I hire an apprentice?

 There is lots of support available for employers that are looking to hire an apprentice.
-There are several steps that you need to take first, such as looking into the available funding options, including the growth and skills levy, as well as understanding what type of roles you need most.
+There are several steps that you need to take first, such as looking into the available apprenticeship funding options, including the growth and skills levy, as well as understanding what type of roles you need most.

 You find out more by talking to our experts, who can help you get started on your apprenticeship hiring journey.